 ON24 has the widest integration roster among webinar platforms, with native connectors for Salesforce, HubSpot, Marketo, Eloqua, Microsoft Dynamics, SugarCRM, Veeva, and 30+ other platforms.
 The LinkedIn integration lets customers publish ON24-hosted experiences to LinkedIn Events and connect engagement data to LinkedIn ad campaign performance.
 ON24 also exposes a REST API for custom builds.
 For enterprise buyers with complex tech stacks, ON24's integration coverage is a real advantage.

 ZoomInfo approaches integration from the other direction.
-Rather than pushing event data out, ZoomInfo pulls intelligence in from everywhere and makes it available through 120+ marketplace integrations, Enterprise APIs, and MCP access that connects ZoomInfo's data to any AI agent or custom application.
+Rather than pushing event data out, ZoomInfo pulls intelligence in from everywhere and makes it available through 120+ marketplace integrations, Enterprise APIs, and ZoomInfo MCP access that connects ZoomInfo's data to any AI agent or custom application.
 API access is included in all plans.
 In practice: when Goldcast or ON24 pushes webinar engagement data into Salesforce, ZoomInfo enriches those records with verified contact details, company intelligence, and intent signals, then surfaces the complete picture in GTM Workspace for sellers or GTM Studio for marketers.

 Spekit found that accounts with higher ZoomInfo scores were 43% more likely to turn into qualified pipeline and moved 58% faster through qualification.